University of Sharjah: Research

 As all research-led institutions around the world, the University of Sharjah (UOS) is totally committed to the advancement, discovery and support of high-quality research that addresses the major challenges of our times.

-Following The research institutes, departments and units are:
+In our aspiration to be a major research university, the University of Sharjah is home to many research centers that cover various academic and research fields.